-Instructional Technology is located in LARC 219, and is a service to faculty who wish to integrate technology into their curriculum and teaching.
+Instructional Technology is located in LARC 219 and is a service to faculty who wish to integrate technology into their curriculum and teaching.
 They provide regularly scheduled classes and workshops for faculty, individual consultation and support for technology-related projects, equipment that can be borrowed for use in university teaching and learning projects, and other opportunities for development.
+See the website for resources on Blackboard support or workshops.
 Contact them at 719-549-2024 for more information.
+Educational Technology